 I love process art.
 It gives little kids the opportunity to not only make stuff, but also to develop both their critical thinking and problem solving skills.

 Can your little kids make something from practically nothing?
 The things that he’s created with everyday supplies never cease to amaze me.
 Paper plates.
-Popsicle sticks.
-Basically just stuff that we have lying around the house.
+Craft sticks.
+Basically, just stuff that we have lying around the house.

 And you know what?
 The little guy takes those things and makes his own little masterpieces with them.
 We’re definitely loving all of the amazing ideas that we’ve been getting from our preschool curriculum kits!